 9.)
 Visit a historic Roman bath

-One of the best preserved Roman baths in all of Europe is situated in the gorgeous and beautiful city of Bath (around 2 hours west of London).
+One of the best-preserved Roman baths in all of Europe is situated in the gorgeous city of Bath (around 2 hours west of London).
 Take a tour of this beautiful historic site and see what all the Romans raved about back in the day.

-Of course, you’re no longer allowed to bathe in the historic Roman baths but you can most definitely have a sip from its ‘fragrant’ (sulphur) source.
+Of course, you’re no longer allowed to bathe in the historic Roman baths but you can most definitely sip its ‘fragrant’ (sulphur) source.